 Con: Construction cost

 Whether you purchase a premade raised garden bed or build your own, these planters represent an additional cost to your gardening project.
-Setting them up takes more time and money than planting directly on the ground.
+Setting them up takes more time and money than planting directly on the ground, says Gardening Know How.
 With time, your raised garden bed will also need repairs and maintenance.
 This means you will have to incur more costs and spend more time working on the structure.

 Pro: Attractive garden design